jafaryor/algorithms-and-data-structures/src/problems/dynamic-connectivity/readme.md

 ## Path compression
 Can  we  find  an  algorithm  that  has guaranteed  constant-time-per-operation  performance?
 This  question  is  an  extremely  difficult  one  that  plagued researchers for many years.

-For example, the following meth-od, known as  __path compression__, is easy to implement.
+For example, the following method, known as  __path compression__, is easy to implement.
 Ideally, we would like every node to link directly to the root of its tree, but we do not want to pay the price of changing a large number of links, as we did in the quick-find algorithm.
 We can approach the ideal simply by making all the nodes that we do examine directly link to the root.

 To implement path compression, we just add another loop to `find()` that sets the `componentId[]` entry corresponding to each node encountered along the way to link directly to the root.
 The net result is to flatten the trees almost completely, approximating the ideal achieved by the quick-find algorithm.